SeriousOldMan/Simulator-Controller/Docs/Virtual Race Spotter.md

 ### Special notes about track mapping in *iRacing*

 A special case when recording the track coordinates is *iRacing*.
 This simulator does not provide real track coordinates.
 A special algorithm is used here using the *yaw* angle of the car combined with the current velocity, while scanning this data with a 60 Hz resolution.
 Therefore it is absolutely necessary that you drive as clean as possible during the time where the track is recorded - typically during the first 4 laps.
 Drifting and sliding, although a lot of fun, will give you very bad results.
+The coordinates are derived as follows:

+	1. Initialize the starting position as *x = 0.0* and *y = 0.0*
+	1. Apply a fixed sampling rate, in this case 60 Hz.
+	2. Get a cars *yaw* value from the *iRacing* API.
+	4. Get the cars *velocity* for the x-direction from the *iRacing* API.
+	5. Calculate *dx* as *velocity(x)* * *sin(yaw)*
+	6. Calculate *dy* as *velocity(x)* * *cos(yaw)*
+	7. Set *x* as *x* + *dx*.
+	8. Set *y* as *y* + *dy*.
+	9. Wait one sample and go to 2. until the starting position (plus / minus a threshold) has been reached.

+As you can see, the yaw angle is the most important value in this calculation, therefore drive smoothly.

 ## Track Automations